Why Some Dogs Still Seem Wound Up After a Full Day of Activity

 A quiet walk along Driftwood Beach on Jekyll Island with dogs—fallen trees, shifting shoreline, and a beach that unfolds slowly on foot.

 Why Is My Dog So Tired After Travel?
-(When It’s Normal — and When to Worry)
+(Even After Easy Days)